Transformers

 loss = None

-loss = F.cross_entropy(logits, targets)
+loss = nn.functional.cross_entropy(out, y)

-return logits, loss
+return out, loss

 def generate(self, idx, max_new_tokens):